 For more information about South Africa, visit the official South African Government Webpage!

-The University of KwaZulu-Natal (UKZN) offers courses that will fit into anyone’s area of study.
-UKZN and the South African culture is ideal for students interested in issues of political science, social justice, environmental biology, African literature, history, ethnic studies, religion, and sociology.
-It is suggested that students take 4 courses or the equivalent of 15 or 16 credits while enrolled in the University of KwaZulu-Natal.
-A Saint Mary’s College faculty coordinator will work with students to find courses from the vast variety of courses that UKZN offers.
-A complete list of course offerings can be found at the ISA Durban webpage or The Official UKZN Webpage.
+The University of the Western Cape (UWC) offers courses that will fit into anyone’s area of study.
+Students can choose courses taught in English in a wide range of subject areas, including anthropology, sociology, English, African languages, history, political studies, women’s and gender studies, nutrition, psychology, sports, business, accounting, economics, education, biology, chemistry, earth science, environmental studies, mathematics, physics, and international studies.
+It is suggested that students take 4 courses or the equivalent of 16 credits while enrolled in the University of Western Cape.
+A Saint Mary’s College faculty coordinator will work with students to find courses from the vast variety of courses that UWC offers.
+A complete list of course offerings can be found at the ISA Cape Town Webpage or The Official UWC Webpage.

 Because South Africa is located in the Southern Hemisphere, our semesters are aligned in reverse order.
-For example, Spring Semester at Saint Mary’s aligns with UKZN Semester I. Semester programs as well as full year programs are available.
+For example, Spring Semester at Saint Mary’s aligns with UWC Semester I. Semester programs and full year programs are available.
 Approximate dates are as follows (exact dates vary by year):

-Semester I (Saint Mary’s Spring Semester): mid-February through mid-June,
+Semester I (Saint Mary’s Spring Semester): Late January through Early June, 2016

 Students participating in Saint Mary's international programs will receive an official Saint Mary's transcript for courses taken abroad.
-University of Natal will send official grades to Saint Mary's and we will issue official transcripts.
+University of the Western Cape will send official grades to ISA and then to Saint Mary's and we will issue official transcripts.
 For Notre Dame students, these credits will appear on ND transcripts as any on-campus Saint Mary's course does through our co-exchange agreement.
 Before leaving for international study, Saint Mary's College faculty coordinators will provide assistance in pre-approving transfer credits.

-Students will live on campus in the dorms with a mix of local South African and international neighbors.
-Each student will live in a single or double room, in a dorm equipped with shared kitchens, laundry rooms, and common bathrooms.
+Students will be housed in double rooms with shared kitchen and bathroom facilities in a dorm, which is about 35 minutes away from UWC via public bus.
 Students are given a monthly stipend.
 This stipend can be spent on groceries to cook, or for meals at local restaurants.
-Durban’s campus does not have a formal dining hall, but there are areas on campus to purchase meals (along with off campus cafes and restaurants).
+UWC’s campus does not have a formal dining hall, but there are areas on campus to purchase meals.

-The tuition for this program for Saint Mary's students is the Saint Mary's College tuition, room and board.
-The program cost includes arrival orientation, excursions/field trips, on-site campus housing, and meals.
+The tuition for this program for Saint Mary's students is the Saint Mary's College tuition, room and board, and fees.
+The program cost includes 12-16 credits, arrival orientation, excursions/field trips, on-site campus housing, and meals.
 Airline flight to South Africa is not included in the price.

 Students who receive the federal Pell Grant are strongly encouraged to apply for the federal Gilman Scholarship.
 Please click HERE for more information.